-The April 13th council meeting will be a combination of regular style and zoom meetings.
+The May 11th Council meeting will be a combination of regular style and zoom meetings.
 The council members will be having the meeting at the Duplain twp hall as normal, however, members of the public, vendors, and guests will not be allowed in the meeting due to the lack of space for social distancing.
+IF YOU HAVE ISSUES LOGGING IN CALL 989-862-4273 EXT 7 FOR HELP

 Join Zoom Meeting